Tlön, Uqbar, Orbis Tertius: Real and fictional places

 Tsai Khaldun is undoubtedly a tribute to the great historian Ibn Khaldun, who lived in Andalusia for a while; his history focuses on North Africa and was probably a major source for Borges.
 Additionally, "tsai" most likely comes from Turkish "çay" which is an uncommon word for river.

-Other places named in the story – Khorasan, Armenia, and Erzerum in the Middle East, and various locations in Europe and the Americas – are real.
-The Axa Delta, mentioned in the same context as Tsai Khaldun, appears to be fictional.

 Real and fictional people

 Listed here in order of their appearance in the story: